Summer Registration Information – 2020

 Arrival & Departure

 Penland is located in the Blue Ridge Mountains near Spruce Pine, NC, 52 miles north of Asheville.
 The easiest way to get here is by car, but commercial van service (not affiliated with Penland) to and from the Asheville airport and bus terminal is available before and after each session for a fee.
-Plan to arrive at Penland between 1:00 and 5:00 pm on Sunday.
-Sessions begin with an orientation meeting at 5:00 pm.
-(Work-study and studio assistants arrive in time to work on Saturday morning, except for 6th session when they start work on Sunday morning.)
-Sessions end on Friday at noon, except 5th session, which ends on Tuesday, and 7th session, which ends on Saturday.
-Housing checkout time is 2:00 pm.
-(Work-study and studio assistants must work on the day after their session.)
+Plan to arrive at Penland between 1:00 and 5:00 PM on Sunday.
+Sessions begin with an orientation meeting at 5:00 PM.
+Sessions end at noon on the last day of the session.
+Housing checkout time is 2:00 PM.
+Note: Studio assistants and scholarship students with a work requirement must arrive in time to work on Saturday morning, except for 6th session when they start work on Sunday morning.
+These students also work on the day after their session.